akara87ns/Periodic-Table/README.md

 # Periodic-Table

 ## About
 Periodic system of elements built using CSS Grid, without the help of HTML tables.
+Due to the large size of the table, I was unable to make it mobile friendly without breaking its structure.

 ## Requirements
 Modern web browser.
 IE not supported.